3ricG/grosssh/src/posts/static-site-generator.md

 ### The End {.yellow}

 In the end, I think I've found what I've been looking for, using tools I already had and some modifications to a site I was manually maintaining.
-I plan to keep the page relatively simple, but I could see myself growing this into some abomination.
-You may have already noticed I'm including lots of different things in here to test out the Markdown features - automatic syntax highlighting for multiple different languages, inline code, inline images, and footnotes (If I'm being honest with myself the footnotes are completely unecessary on this page).
+I plan to keep the page relatively simple, but I could see myself growing this into an abomination.
+You may have already noticed I'm including lots of different things in here to test out the Markdown features - code blocks with syntax highlighting based on language, inline code, images, and footnotes (If I'm being honest with myself the footnotes are completely unecessary on this page).
 I could also mold this tool into something overly complicated with crazy scripts and pages; making the page just as hard to maintain as it would have been in any of the other frameworks and tools I've tried.
 If it does come to that, at least it will be familiar to me!